We’ve found that happy tenants are more likely to renew their tenancy, thereby helping avoid vacancies and advertising and re-letting costs.

 Why do some good tenants become bad?

-While most people start out as good tenants with the best of intention, some are driven to aggravation by bad service, in particular lack of attention to their (reasonable) requests with regards to maintenance.
+While most people start out as good tenants with the best of intentions, some are driven to aggravation by bad service, in particular lack of attention to their (reasonable) requests with regards to maintenance.
 That’s why we try hard to give our tenants the attention they deserve and we expect you to do the same and respond promptly to reasonable tenant requests.

-Understandably tenants can become difficult to deal with when no one seems to care enough to get maintenance done in any reasonable time frame.
-A neglected tenant who is frustrated with the lack of response to maintenance requests gradually turns a blind eye to damaged or broken items and eventually stops reporting maintenance at all.
+Understandably, tenants can become difficult to deal with when no one seems to care enough to get maintenance done in any reasonable time frame.
+A neglected tenant who is frustrated with the lack of response to maintenance requests, gradually turns a blind eye to damaged or broken items and eventually stops reporting maintenance at all.

 Most items, if not repaired can very quickly deteriorate and add up to some very costly repair bills as well as contribute to loss of capital value of your asset.